opentensor/bittensor/README.md

 $ cd bittensor
 $ python3 ./bittensor/_neuron/text/core_server/main.py --help
 ```
+* ~ note that you will need to set the port, model, and device as CPU or GPU.

 ### 4.6.
 Syncing with the chain/ Finding the ranks/stake/uids of other nodes